LordA98/lion-inn-alpha/README.md

 [19:10:07] Finished 'js' after 113 ms
 ```

-__Creating New Files__

-If you need to create a new stylesheet - create a new .scss file and put into the 'sass' folder.
-No references need to be added anyway as this will compile into the style.css file.

-If you need to create a new script file - create a new .js file and put into the 'scripts' folder.
-Again, no new references need to be added.
+__Project Structure__

+_HTML_

+Other than the index.html file, all other HTML files should be placed into the 'html' directory.

+_Sass & CSS_

+Other than the style.min.css file, any new stylesheets should be created in the 'sass' directory with a .scss extension.
+The 'gulp watch' task explained above with compile the Sass into CSS (in the 'stylesheets' directory) and then concatenate the CSS files into style.min.css.

+_JavaScript_

+Other than the script.js and gulpfile.js files, any other JavaScript files should be placed into 'scripts' directory.
+The 'gulp watch' task will concatenate this into script.js.

 __Conclusion__

 In essence, all you need to do is run ```gulp watch```.
 You can then develop as needed and refresh the browser and the changes will show.
-If changes do not show; either you refreshed too quickly, and the gulp task didn't finish yet, or there was an error in the code (check the gulp watch feed in the cmd prompt or Git Bash).
+If changes do not show; either you refreshed too quickly, and the gulp task didn't finish yet, or there was an error in the code (check the gulp watch feed in the cmd prompt, Git Bash or Terminal).

 ### WordPress Development